SCOTTISH VET WINS 'PETPLAN EQUINE VET OF THE YEAR AWARD'

 Highly respected Scottish Vet, Keith Chandler BVMS Cert EP MRCVS, from Kessock Veterinary clinic in Drumsmittal, Inverness has won the prestigious annual Petplan Equine Vet of the Year Award in association with Horse&Rider magazine.
-The people's Award, which has been sponsored for the past five years by the UK's leading specialist equine insurer Petplan Equine, was announced at the glittering annual Animal Health Trust (AHT) Equestrian Awards' gala dinner, held at the Lancaster London Hotel last night.
+The people's Award, which has been sponsored for the past five years by the UK's leading specialist equine insurer Petplan Equine, was announced at the glittering annual Animal Health Trust (AHT) Equestrian Awards' gala dinner, held at the Lancaster London Hotel.

 During the course of this year, horse owners from all over the UK have been nominating vets who they feel are worthy of the prestigious title of Petplan Equine Vet of the Year.
 With a record number of nominations to choose from, the independent judging panel had a difficult job selecting a winner from the three outstanding finalists.
 However, they unanimously agreed that the strength of Mr Chandler's nomination combined with his experience placed him as the vet most worthy of this year's title.